plaans/aries/README.md

 This repository contains several crates that provide various functionalities for automated problem solving.
 In a topological order :

+ - `core`: Low-level representation of variables, domains, literals.
+It also provides the implementation for the state (collection of domains) supporting backtracking and explanations.
+ - `model`: Higher-level data structures and API to represent (typed) variables, expressions and their combination into constraint satisfaction problems.
  - `collections`: Various collections that are focused on key-value collection where the key can be transformed into an array index.
  - `env_param`: Utils to read parameters from environment variables.
  - `backtrack`: Data structures for implementing trails that record event and allow undoing them.
 This crate provides a trail implementation meant for internal use in backtrackable structures and one that allows other entities to read the events that were pushed to the queue.
- - `model`: Core data structures for representing variables, values, literal and problems.
  - `solver`: Implementation of combinatorial solvers with capabilities from SAT, SMT and CSP solvers.
 The solver provides an interface that accepts additional reasoners.
- - `tnet`: Implementations related to temporal networks.
+ - `reasoners`: Specialized reasoners that provide inference capabilities to main solver.
+It currently includes a reasoner for difference logic and one experimental CP-like module.
- - `planning`: A crate that supports manipulating and solving AI Planning problems.
+ - `planning`/`planners`: A crate that supports manipulating and solving AI Planning problems.
+ - `examples`: Several thin wrappers around the library to demonstrate and test its capabilities.
+Notably:
    - `sat`: A thin wrapper around the `solver` crate that implements a sat executable that solves problems from CNF files.
- - `apps`: A set of binaries that exploit various capabilities of the other crates.
+   - `scheduler`: A solver for several disjunctive scheduling problems
+   - `gg`: A forward-search automated planner, in the spirit of YAHSP2.

 ## Executables